 This Spring, as the school year came to a close, our legal aid partners reported increased client need, and limited resources to expand services.
 Many LLS students wanted to use their summer to help clients affected by COVID-19, but had no prior experience in the relevant fields.
 LLS faculty quickly stepped in to bridge the gap, offering training and supervision.
-By June we’d created two new summer clinical opportunities, both of which are now in full swing.
-Professor Anne Wells supervises students working with Public Counsel on bankruptcy matters and research for clients affected by COVID-19.
-Other students, supported by Professors Gary Williams and Elizabeth Bluestein, with guest lectures from Adjunct Professor Jerry Flanagan (LLS ’10), are assisting clients of Neighborhood Legal Services of Los Angeles (NLSLA) with unemployment insurance claims arising due to COVID-19 and related appeals.
+By June we’d created two new summer clinical opportunities.
+Professor Anne Wells supervised students working with Public Counsel on bankruptcy matters and research for clients affected by COVID-19.
+Other students, supported by Professors Gary Williams and Elizabeth Bluestein, with guest lectures from Adjunct Professor Jerry Flanagan (LLS ’10), assisted clients of Neighborhood Legal Services of Los Angeles (NLSLA)'s workers' rights program with unemployment insurance claims arising due to COVID-19 and related appeals.

 NLSLA Supervising Attorney, Sandra Chung (LLS ’11), reports that the LLS students “helped to expand access to justice for individuals in dire need.
 They provided application assistance, EDD troubleshooting, and most importantly, client centered services.
 One student had the opportunity to represent a claimant before the California Unemployment Insurance Appeals Board and successfully obtained a favorable result for the client.
 As a Loyola alumna, I am proud of Loyola's commitment to train and educate the next generation of leaders to bring about social justice.”